Monday, March 27, 2023

 Coconut oil adulteration in Kerala: An old problem in new bottles

-The price edge offered by adulterated coconut oil is too much of a lure for consumers, say farmers in Kerala.
+Price edge offered by adulterated products too much of a lure for consumers, say farmers.

 Coconut oil plantation